Siyaaan/TheVaultOfCuriosity/The Kite Runner - 2.md

 **MAIN**
 Wait, it is only natural for them to marry their 1st cousin?

-Here, we delve into the usual life of both of the children with their own fathers, and learned the backstory starting from their birth
+Here, we delve into the usual life of both the children with their own fathers, and learned the backstory starting from their birth

 **INSIGHTS**